EKT/CERIF-Tools/README.md

 Include the appropriate dependency in pom.xml of your project, according to your needs.

-For playing around with the CERIF entities only, you should only include the *cerif-model* module.
+For utilising the CERIF entities only:
 ```xml
 <dependency>
   <groupId>gr.ekt</groupId>